 The details: If you have a high powered blender and some regular granular erythritol then you are all set.
 In this video, I am using monk fruit, but erythritol works the same.

-Let’s make some keto cream cheese cookies, shall we?
+Let's dive into how to make keto cream cheese cookies!

 - 4 tablespoons butter, softened